whiskey-chocolate/ndp-example/README.md

    3. Rename certs to `domain.pem` and `domain-key.pem`
 4. Update `.env` based on `.env.example`, adding Firebase credentials (see here [Google Firebase Docs](https://firebase.google.com/docs/admin/setup))
 5. Run `docker-compose up --build -d` to start all services for development
-6. Visit `localhost:3000` and you should be greeted with a welcome page for your project and if you wait a few seconds then you will see `{"message": "System up."} if the api and database have started up correctly.
+6. Visit `localhost:3000` and you should be greeted with a welcome page for your project and if you wait a few seconds then you will see `{"message": "System up."} if the api and database have started up correctly
+7. Visit `https://{project-slug}-api.local` to see the backend API

 **Note: docker-compose is only used for development.
 Production builds should not use this config.
 This is because Heroku and Vercel have been chosen for managed deployment.**